zelisinho/anypoint-examples/salesforce2mysql-sync-with-batch/README.md

 Unlike typical Mule projects that are organized into Flows, this project runs a [Batch Process](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The process is divided into three stages where actions have different scopes:

-- Input Scheduler: Salesforce at regular intervals for new contacts.
+- Input Scheduler: Query Salesforce at regular intervals for new contacts.
 - On Complete:	Logs a success message.
 - Process Records:	Checks if record exists in DB, then updates/creates DB record.